gcatbiobank/GCAT_panel/genotyping/Duplication_genotyping/Readme.md

 ## 1- Selecting the coordinates to count reads in the BAM file

-The first python script consist to detemrine the positions where the 2_check_cx.sh script will used to evaluate the median coverage around the duplications.
+The first python script consist to select the coordinates to find the median coverage around duplications.

 To execute "1_generate_files_to_count_reads.py" we need to import the following python2 modules: